 This image engraving represents a map of old Novgorod around XIII century.
-Unfortunately, before XVII we haven’t got any dealings about cartographers.
-Presumably, it was a king’s cartographer, because this map show us a lot of important parts of the city and it made really good (at that time in Russia more than 50 % of population were uneducated).
-Original map belongs to the collection of the National historical Russian museum in Moscow.
-It’s a map of the capital of Russia, which describes the cultural, economic, political and social structure of ancient Russia during the XII and XIV centuries.
+Unfortunately, before XVII we have not got any dealings about cartographers.
+Presumably, it was a king’s cartographer, because this map show us a lot of important parts of the city and it made really good (at that time, more than 50 % of population were uneducated in Russia).
+The original map belongs to the collection of the National historical Russian museum in Moscow and it is published in the Internet by Getty Images.
+It is a map of the capital of Russia, which shows the cultural, economic, political and social structure of ancient Russia during the XII and XIV centuries.

 This image portrays the city-Novgorod, which is located on the 2 sides of Volhov river.
-The river divided the city for 2 sides: The Trade side and the Sophia side.
-The Trade sidehad a market square and trading yards and rows; The main place here was the court of Yaroslav (the prince of these lands).
+The river divided the city into two sides: the Trade side and the Sophia side.
+The Trade side had a market square and trading yards and rows, being its main place the court of Yaroslav (the prince of these lands).
 This place represented a vast area, near which several churches were built.
-Here was a tower, in which the veche was usually gathered; Next to it were the Gothic trading yard, German and others.
-The trading side consisted of two parts, or two «limits» of the city.
+Here was a tower, in which the veche was usually gathered.
+Next to it there were the Gothic trading yard, the German one and others.
+The trading side consisted of two parts or two «limits» of the city.

 The main part of the city was Kremlin on the Sophia side.
-It was quite a long place, surrounded by walls with towers and gates.
+It was quite a long fortress, surrounded by walls with towers and gates.
 The prince lived with his retinue and the Novgorod ruler (archbishop) in the Kremlin.
-Here was the main Novgorod church – the St. Sophia Cathedral.
+Here was the main Novgorod church -St. Sophia Cathedral-.
 Around the Kremlin there were settlements, which was formed from separate villages and was divided into three parts, or the «limits».
 There were two more walls with towers and gates.
 These stone walls were built in the 12th or even 13th century, and earlier in Novgorod, as in other ancient cities, fortifications consisted of earthen ramparts and fences.

 Each «limit» of Novgorod had its own veche and was divided into two hundreds.
 Hundreds were divided into streets.
 Accordingly, they were headed by the elders.
 During the war, each street, one hundred and the end constituted its military unit, which was part of the general army.
 The trade and the Sophia side were connected by a bridge.